 WILDERNESS PERMITS

 The South Sierra is managed by both the Inyo and Sequoia National Forests.
-No wilderness permit is required for entry from the west side of the Wilderness (trailheads leaving from the Sequoia National Forest), however a campfire permit is required for gas lanterns, stoves, and campfires.
+No wilderness permit is required for entry from the west side of the Wilderness (trailheads starting from the Sequoia National Forest), however a campfire permit is required for gas lanterns, stoves, and campfires.
 If entering the South Sierra from the east side through Inyo National Forest, a wilderness permit is required.

 MAXIMUM GROUP SIZE